magomimmo/modern-cljs/doc/tutorial-20.md

 side CLJ code and the client side CLJS code, we only injected the validators in the server side code implemented by using [Enlive][]

-In this tutorial we are going to inject of the validators in the client side code too while investigating the feasibility of sharing as much code as possibile with the already implemented server side code for the `Shopping Calculator` page.
+In this and the next tutorials we are going to inject of the validators in the client side code too while investigating the feasibility of sharing as much code as possibile with the already implemented server side code for the `Shopping Calculator` page.

 > NOTE 1: I suggest you to keep track of your work by issuing the
 > following commands at the terminal: